-Permits may be purchased through the Oregon Junior-Senior High School main office for \$35.
+Permits may be purchased through the Oregon High School main office for \$35.
 Replacement fee for a lost permit is \$15.

-Administration has the right to search cars parked on school property, confiscate illegal substances, weapons or stolen property, and discipline the offending driver and/or passenger(s).
+OHS administration has the right to search cars parked on school property, confiscate illegal substances, weapons or stolen property, and discipline the offending driver and/or passenger(s).